PatrickZimmerer/RARE-ERC-721-Enumerable/README.md

 # Week 16 Answer these five questions

-- Question 1: The OZ upgrade tool for hardhat defends against 6 kinds of mistakes.
+## Question 1: The OZ upgrade tool for hardhat defends against 6 kinds of mistakes.
 What are they and why do they matter?

 - Answer:

-  1. It warns you for unsafe code (code in constructor / state variables that are set on deployment for implementation contracts const & immutables are okay)
+  - It warns you for unsafe code (code in constructor / state variables that are set on deployment for implementation contracts const & immutables are okay)
-  2. It provides you an initializer modifier to initialize state variables safely and be only callable once
+  - It provides you an initializer modifier to initialize state variables safely and be only callable once
-  3. It warns you if you try to deploy an upgrade of the implementation code with state variables in the wrong order (adding new state variables is ok)
+  - It warns you if you try to deploy an upgrade of the implementation code with state variables in the wrong order (adding new state variables is ok)
-  4. It warns you when you have a selfdestruct function in the implementatin contract
+  - It warns you when you have a selfdestruct function in the implementatin contract
-  5. It checks if there is an implementation contract deployed with the same bytecode, and deploy one if not
+  - It checks if there is an implementation contract deployed with the same bytecode, and deploy one if not
-  6. It sets up a proxy admin (if needed)
+  - It sets up a proxy admin (if needed)

-- Question 2: What is a beacon proxy used for?
+## Question 2: What is a beacon proxy used for?

 - Answer: A beacon proxy is a vital component when upgrading implementation contracts, it gets deployed by the factory on construction.
 When you pass in the address to the new logic for the implementation contract into the beacons `upgrade()` function you can update multiple implementation contracts at once, since they are all pointing to that beacon and if the beacon gets updated all other implementation contracts will be updated.

-- Question 3: Why does the openzeppelin upgradeable tool insert something like `uint256[50] private __gap;` inside the contracts?
-To see it, create an upgradeable smart contract that has a parent contract and look in the parent.
+## Question 3: Why does the openzeppelin upgradeable tool insert something like `uint256[50] private __gap;` inside the contracts?
+To see it, create an upgradeable smart contract that has a parent contract and look in the parent

 - Answer:
   It is used to avoid storage collisions between different versions of a contract, it "reserves" some storage slots for use in future upgrades.